Victor2018922/SeeParts-site/README.md

 # SeeParts-site
-SeeParts.com official site for European truck parts
+Welcome to the SeeParts project!
+This website provides parts for European trucks.